sbettid/CustomJ48/README.md

 The `-p` option enables the custom pruning feature described in the [pruning section](#pruning-feature).

+The `-r` option enables the custom empty string replacement as explained in the [string replacement section](#empty-string-replacement).

 For example, we can use one of the data sets provided in the example folder and the compiled jar to test the creation of the tree running the following command from the project's root folder:

-`java -jar jar/customj48.jar -d datasets/weather.norminal.arff`
+`java -jar jar/customj48.jar -d data sets/weather.norminal.arff`

 ## License